Remembering to take your medicines regularly and at the correct time isn't always easy.

 - the time of day you need to take it.

-Setting an alarm clock to remind you that your medication needs to be taken at a particular time each day, also works well for some people.
+Setting an alarm clock to remind you that your medicines need to be taken at a certain time each day, also works well for some people.

-- If you have a smart phone, there are a number of apps that can send you a reminder to take your medication, and you can record when you have taken your dose.
+If you have a smartphone or mobile device, there are a number of apps that can send you a reminder to take your medicines, and you can record when you have taken your dose.
 These are called medication adherence apps.
 Read more about medication adherence apps.

 Pharmacies and supermarkets sell plastic pillboxes.
 Some are labelled with the days of the week and the times of the day.
 To help you keep track, fill the pillbox at the beginning of the week.
 If you are unsure, you can ask a family member or nurse to check that you have filled it correctly.

-Many pharmacies offer a compliance packaging service where your medication can be packaged into blister packs or rolls of sachets.
+Many pharmacies offer a compliance packaging service where your medicines can be packaged into blister packs or rolls of sachets.

 Other useful tips:

-- If you find your current schedule of taking medication is not working, chat to your doctor or pharmacist for suggestions on how this may be improved.
+- If you find your medicine schedule is difficult, ask your doctor or pharmacist what to do.

 - Dayer, L. Heldenbrand, S. et al. Smartphone medication adherence apps: Potential benefits to patients and providers .
 J Am Pharm Assoc (2003).
 2013 ; 53(2): 172–181. doi:10.1331/JAPhA.2013.12202. (full article)